Taiwan RoHS Information

 Refer to the Arista Networks User Manual for complete switch configuration information.

 After mounting the switch into the rack, connect the switch to the data center ground.
 Figure 1 displays the location of the grounding pads located on the bottom corners of the rear panel for the models that have no management ports on the rear panel.
-Figure 2 displays the location of the grounding pads on the rear panel for models that have management ports on the rear panel.
+Figure 2 display the location of the grounding pads on the rear panel for models with management ports on the rear panel.
 There are threaded holes under the sticker on the right (next to PS2) that warns about “1 min”.
-Figure 3 displays the rear panel of the DCS-7060PX4-32 and DCS-7060DX4-32 devices.
+Figure 3 display the rear panel of the DCS-7060PX4-32 and DCS-7060DX4-32 devices.

 À la terre et de mise à la terre fils cosses (M4 x 0.7) ne sont pas fournis.
 Calibre des fils doit satisfaire des exigences de l’installation locale et nationale.
 Disponible dans le commerce 6 fils AWG est recommandé pour les installations aux États-Unis.